codeonlyjs/website/content/guide/templateTransitions.md

 The `duration` option lets you specify an explicit duration of a transition instead of watching for the element's animations to complete.

-This can be useful in complex scenarios with many transitions animations where determining the correct end condition might be ambiguous.
+This can be useful in complex scenarios with many animations where determining the correct end condition might be ambiguous.

 The `duration` is specified in milliseconds and can be:

 * A single value used for both the entering and leaving phase of the transition
-* An array of two values, where [0] is the duration of the entering phase and [1] of the leaving.
+* An array of two values, where `[0]` is the entering duration and `[1]` the leaving duration.
 * A callback that returns one of the above.